 -

-- Touching the top of the rice gently with your index fingertip, add fresh, clear water until it reaches the first knuckle on your finger – approximately one inch of water above the leveled rice.
+- Gently touch the top of the rice with your index finger and add fresh water until it reaches the first knuckle—about 1 inch above the rice.

-- Remove the lid and fluff rice with a fork.
+Do not lift the lid.
+No peeking.
+No touching. - Remove the lid and fluff with a fork.

 Nutrition